13

 I went to many places in 11 days.
-Among them were: Nakatsu and Yufuin (in Oita Prefecture), Takachiho, Nobeoka and Miyazaki (in Miyazaki Prefecture), Yakushima (in Kagoshima Prefecture), Gunkanjima, Omura, Hirado and Shimabara (in Nagasaki Prefecture).
+Among them were: Nakatsu and Yufuin (in Oita Prefecture), Takachiho, Nobeoka and Miyazaki (in Miyazaki Prefecture), Yakushima (in Kagoshima Prefecture) as well as Gunkanjima, Omura, Hirado and Shimabara (in Nagasaki Prefecture).

 Shopping and relaxing in Yufuin.
 It was super cold.
 Luckily Yufuin in a onsen town, so you can soak in a hot spa to warm up any time!